allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 - `--parallelism` is the maximum number of concurrent workers.
 The actual count is the smaller of this value and the selected execution-unit count.
-- `--cluster` defaults to `dolma3p5-14t`.
+- `--cluster` defaults to `dolma3p5-14t` and sets the worker `cluster` tag.
-- `--project` defaults to `oe-other`.
+- `--project` defaults to `oe-other` and sets the worker `project` tag.
 - `--region` defaults to `us-east-1` and can be overridden directly or with `PMR_REGION`.
+- `--verbose` streams poormanray output and every new resharding-log line from active workers.
+Worker logs report source validation, object/byte download progress, document-selection passes, merge completion by output shard, and output-upload progress.
+- `--completion-poll-seconds` controls the worker-state and log polling interval; it defaults to 30 seconds.
 - `--profile` selects the AWS profile used for provisioning and worker setup.
 - `--instance-type` defaults to `i4i.2xlarge`.
 - `--root-storage-type` and `--root-storage-size` default to a 200 GiB gp3 root volume.
 Materialization data uses local NVMe, not the root volume.
 - `--storage-layout single` is the default for the one-NVMe baseline.
-Use `--storage-layout raid0` only with a reviewed multi-NVMe instance type.
+Use `--storage-layout raid0` only with a multi-NVMe instance type.

 At execution time, the materializer refuses a cluster containing active or transitioning workers.
 Compatible stopped workers are reused; missing workers are created.
 Every setup and dispatch command is scoped to the exact selected instance IDs so unrelated stopped workers cannot be resumed or assigned work.
 If setup or dispatch fails, the materializer attempts to pause the workers it started.
-A successful dispatch uses poormanray's `--spindown`, so workers stop after their assigned launchers complete.
+The command does not treat poormanray's detached job submission as
+completion: it waits for every selected worker to stop, then verifies the NPY sizes and metadata pairs at every selected destination.
+Only that verification produces the final success message.

 Each unit refuses an occupied destination and uploads with no-clobber semantics.
 Do not retry a partially written destination.
 Investigate it and